data61/anonlink-client/README.md

 This package provides an easy to use API to interact with the above packages to complete a record linkage job.

 The way to interact with anonlink system is via Command Line Tool `anonlink`.
-You can hash data containing PII (Personal Identifying Information) locally using `anonlink hash`, generate candidate blocks locally to scale up record linkage using `anonlink block`, create a record linkage job in entity service with `anonlink create-project` etc.
+You can hash data containing PI (Personal Identifying Information) locally using `anonlink hash`, generate candidate blocks locally to scale up record linkage using `anonlink block`, create a record linkage job in entity service with `anonlink create-project` etc.

 ### Installation

-Currently manual install:
+Install with pip/poetry etc:

 ```python3
 pip install anonlink-client